L1apps/taskbox/about.md

 *Rule:* Any specific list can contain **Tasks** OR **Sublists**, but never both at the same time.
 This is known as "Container Mode".

 ### 2. Permissions
 *   **Owner:** The user who created the list.
-Only the owner can Move, Merge, Delete, or Share the list.
+Only the owner can Move, Merge, Delete, Transfer, or Share the list.
 *   **Shared User:** Can interact with the list based on assigned permission level:
     *   **View Only:** Can only view tasks and list details.
 No editing allowed.
     *   **Modify:** Can Add, Edit, and Complete tasks.
 Cannot Delete tasks.